Retro Disasters – The Worst Video Games Based on Movies (NES & SNES)

 This film follows Kevin McCallister, a ten-year-old boy who already survived the neglectful abandonment of his family last Christmas.
 And yet, this horrible family loses him again so that he’s, you know, lost in New York.

 To our benefit, he still finds a way to mangle the same criminals who broke into his house/served as target practice the previous year.
-Cruel and unusual fun ensues!
+Unique and unexpected enjoyment follows!

 How the Game Tells It

-The game opens with the credits and the text, “In Memory of Tom Heidt.”
+• The game opens with the credits and the text, “In Memory of Tom Heidt.”
 That’s right.
 This game killed someone.
+Home Alone 2 SNES game intro – worst retro movie licensed game

 Sorry, Tom.